Chinyeree/Resume-Editor/README.md

 ## Features

-- **AI-Powered Content Generation:** Provides professionally written content tailored to your job experience
+- **Content Generation:** Provides professionally written content tailored to your job experience
 - **Real-time Preview:** See how your resume will look as you type
 - **Dark/Light Theme:** Choose your preferred interface mode
 - **PDF Export:** Generate and download your resume as a PDF